SAP-samples/teched2025-DA160/exercises/ex0/README.md

 Brings advanced AI, machine learning, and data science capabilities by enabling seamless access to SAP and third-party data without complex data replication.

-### Neetha to add about BW?
+### SAP BW PCE:

-??***** In future, also SAP BW Private Cloud Edition (BW PCE) tenants can be provisioned but for the time being, there’s no self-service and customers need to reach out to SAP to get a tenant provisioned.
+SAP BDC offers the flexibility and capability to expose SAP BW data in a modern data fabric environment.
+One can lift their SAP BW NetWeaver or SAP BW/4HANA on-premise deployments as-is into the private cloud component of SAP BDC.
+With the newly introduced component Data Product Generator for SAP BDC, creation of BW data products based on selected BW data can be carried out.

 ## Summary

-Now that you have a good understanding of the exercises, let's get started with the first exercise.
+Now that you have a good understanding of the different components within SAP BDC, let's get started with the first exercise.

 Continue to - [Exercise 1 - Provision BDC via SAP for Me](../ex1/README.md)